About my work...

 Despite how difficult and painful it was, I wouldn't trade it.
 I don't regret it at all.

-Lucent Movement Arts has been operating for four years.
+Lucent Movement Arts operated in our own physical space for four and a half years.

 Thanks for taking some time to check out my site and learn about me.